Salma Hayek Stuns In Black Maxi Dress & Shares Plate-Breaking Video In Greece

-Salma Hayek continued her Greek vacation by sharing more sultry snaps to her Instagram feed on Monday.
-The 53-year-old actress showed off a beautiful, yet laid back vacation outfit along with two videos of her dancing and breaking plates, per Greek tradition.
+Salma Hayek shared some more sultry images from her Greek vacation to her Instagram feed on Monday.
+The 53-year-old actress showed off a beautiful, yet laid back vacation outfit and two videos of her dancing and breaking plates, per Greek tradition.

-In the first photo of the three-part series, Salma shared what seemed to be a candid photo of her sitting and smiling at a dinner table, wearing a long-sleeved black dress with crochet-style fabric.
-The movie star wore gold leaf-patterned clips, reflective of a Grecian-style laurel wreath, to pull back sections of hair behind both ears.
-Her few pieces of jewelry — a thin gold bracelet and large silver ring — completed the look with a few dazzling touches.
+In the first slide of the three-part upload, Salma shared what seemed to be a candid photo of her sitting at a dinner table and smiling, wearing a long-sleeved, black dress with crochet-style fabric.
+The movie star wore a clip with a gold leaf pattern, reflective of a Grecian-style laurel wreath, to pull back sections of hair behind her ear.
+A thin gold bracelet and large silver ring completed the look, adding a few dazzling touches.

 In the second slide, Salma shared a video of her dancing with traditional music playing in the background.
-The Mexico native had both arms up at a ninety-degree angle, taking rhythmic steps in what seemed to be a circle of people on an outdoor patio space.
+The Mexican actress had both arms up at a ninety-degree angle and took rhythmic steps in what appeared to be a circle of people on an outdoor patio space.

-In the final video of the post, Salma is seen smashing plates with that group of people, stomping her foot in open-toed platform heels under her long dress.
-The Greek-sounding music continued to play in the background as the actress and others threw plates in the middle of the circle, smiling and laughing at the activity.
+In the second video, the final slide of the post, Salma smashed plates with a group of people, stomping her foot in open-toed platform heels under her long dress.
+The music continued to play in the background as the actress and others threw plates in the middle of the circle while smiling and laughing.

-Salma noted in her caption how she started the night off looking “fresh” while waiting for dinner, but ended up getting a little bit wild “six hours later,” when the plate-smashing festivities began.
+Salma noted in her caption that she’d looked “fresh” earlier in the night at the dinner, but ended up getting a little bit wild several hours later when the plate-smashing began.

 View this post on Instagram